gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 ### When the Use Case changes ...

 I have seen this happen already to much often, and I am starting to think this is the norm.

 We build our applications first, when all that matters is having them work.

 But after a while, the number of expected concurrent requests, the number of events increases, we have to deal with variable load.

 I want to put here a wise advice given by a wise man: "Prepare for failure, but also prepare for success".

 What if your application gets traction, when suddenly it may be expected from it to support more load, or perform better.

 Iterative design is being encouraged, don't overengineer they say.
-And I totally agree, but I also agree there is a bare minimum necessary these days, so that when you reach this point, you don't have to redesign your application completely.
+And I totally agree, but I also agree there is a bare minimum necessary these days,so that when you reach this point, you don't have to redesign your application completely.
 I've seen this happen already 3 times.